gndaskalova/PopChangeRarity/README.md

 # PopChangeRarity

-_This repository contains the code for data extraction, data integration and statistical analyses in "All is not decline across global vertebrate populations"._
+_This repository contains the code for data extraction, data integration and statistical analyses in "Rare and common vertebrates span a wide spectrum of population trends"._

 Authors: Gergana N. Daskalova, Isla H. Myers-Smith, John L. Godlee